-Friends, today Jesus tells us of the Pharisee and the tax collector—so, stereotypically righteous and unrighteous people—who both enter the Temple to pray.
+Friends, today Jesus tells us of the Pharisee and the tax collector—so, a stereotypically righteous person and unrighteous person—who both enter the Temple to pray.
 But what a world of difference in their manner of praying!

 The entire point of religion is to make us humble before God and to open us to the path of love.
 Everything else is more or less a footnote.
 Liturgy, prayer, the precepts of the Church, the Commandments, sacraments, sacramentals—all of it—are finally meant to conform us to the way of love.
 When they instead turn us away from that path, they have been undermined.